ad-freiburg/wiki-abstracts/README.md

 # wiki-abstracts

-Hacked-together tool to build cleartext abstracts from Wikipedia articles, given as an Wikipedia XML dump file.
+Hacked-together tool to build cleartext abstracts from Wikipedia articles very fast, given as an Wikipedia XML dump file.
+Used for the lecture Information Retrieval.

 ## Usage